-Pollination, the transfer of pollen from the anthers of a flower to the stigma of the same flower or of another flower, is vital to our food supply.
+Pollination, the transfer of pollen from the anthers of a flower to the stigma of the same flower or another flower, is vital to our food supply.
 Insects and other animals are a key element in this transfer.
 In fact, one of every three bites of food depends on the work of pollinators!

-UMaine Extension Master Gardener Volunteers take action to help pollinators
+UMaine and UNH Extension Master Gardener Volunteers take action to help pollinators

-In Maine, we have many different kinds of pollinators, such as bees, wasps, flies, beetles, butterflies, moths, and hummingbirds, all of which need our help!
+In Maine and New Hampshire, we have many different kinds of pollinators, such as bees, wasps, flies, beetles, butterflies, moths, and hummingbirds, all of which need our help!
 Both native and domestic pollinator populations are declining, affected by habitat loss, climate change, and contact with pesticides.
 UMaine and UNH Extension Master Gardener Volunteers are taking action to protect pollinators by educating the gardening public and reviewing applications to certify gardens as pollinator-friendly.
 You can join this effort by providing food and habitat for native insects and animals.
 Pollinators will, in turn, provide the pollination needed to protect our plant diversity and food sources.
 Certifying your property or garden as “Pollinator-Friendly” will help support a healthy ecosystem for our community and our future, and will help to spread the word about the importance of pollinators.